 What is it?

-The Economic Crime and Corporate Transparency Bill is currently making its way through Parliament.
-This legislation is set to fundamentally change the role of Companies House as the Registrar of Companies.
-It introduces a considerable number of changes that companies will need to be aware of and, in some instances, take action to comply with.
+The Economic Crime and Corporate Transparency Bill has been given Royal Assent and will be enacted into UK law in stages, over the coming months.
+This legislation will fundamentally change the role of Companies House as the Registrar of Companies and introduces a considerable number of changes which companies will need to be aware of.

-The bill aims to tackle the rising levels of corporate crime and the use of UK-registered entities to facilitate illegitimate activities, such as money laundering.
-The hope is that by introducing tighter controls on incorporation and more stringent filing requirements, those wishing to use the UK business structure for illegitimate reasons will be deterred from doing so.
-This, in turn, will boost confidence in the UK structure and improve the integrity of the Companies House register.
+The bill aims to tackle the rising levels of corporate crime and the use of UK registered entities to facilitate illegitimate activities.
+The hope is that by introducing tighter controls on incorporation and more stringent filing requirements; those wishing to use the UK business structure for illegitimate reasons will be deterred from doing so, thus boosting confidence in the UK structure and improving the integrity of the Companies House register.

 Who is it for?